musesum/MuFlo/README.md

 ## Nodes

 Each node has two kinds of edges: *tree* and *graph*.
-The *tree* allows each node to be addressed by path name.
+The *tree* allows each node to be addressed by a path name.
-The *graph* allows a node to activate other via inputs and outputs.
+The *graph* allows a node to activate others via inputs and outputs.

 ### Tree